Home

 The seeds should start germinating in 4 to 6 weeks and continue for a month.
 Cooler temperatures may slow germination.

 Watering -- Continue keeping the soil surface moist the first 3 weeks, but increase air circulation a bit more, to avoid stem rot.
-Try not to get water on the leaves while the seedlings are tiny.

 After 3 weeks, you can let the soil surface dry out, but aim to keep the soil evenly moist most of the time.
 Don't let it dry out completely, but don't keep it perpetually soggy either.
 If your tap water is very alkaline or "hard", meaning high in minerals, it's best to use bottled water or rainwater.